shirisha134/Employees-awscdk/README.md

 # Employees-awscdk
-This is to learn concepts of aws-cdk
+This is to learn concepts of aws-cdk.